Harsh2191/weather-processing/README.md

 - **City Selection**: Users can select one of the six metro cities to view the corresponding weather data.
 - **Threshold Parameters**: Users can configure threshold parameters for temperature, wind speed, and humidity.
 Notifications are displayed when current weather conditions exceed these thresholds.
 - **Current Weather Dashboard**: Displays current weather data, including temperature, perceived temperature (feels like), humidity, wind speed, and dominant weather condition.
-- **Daily Weather Summary**: Fetches and displays daily summary data for each city, showing average, maximum, and minimum temperatures, along with the dominant weather condition.
+- **Daily Weather Summary**: Fetches and displays daily summary after performing rollups/ aggregates on  data for each city, showing average, maximum, and minimum temperatures, averagehumidity , averagewindspeed along with the dominant weather condition.
 - **user preference**: user can toggle between the temperature between celsius and fahrenheit
 - **Visualizations**:
   - Displays daily weather summaries using charts.